LaurentRDC/dissertation/content/scattering.md

 $$
     V_a(\vec{x}) = -\frac{Z e^2}{|\vec{x}|} + \sum_{i=1}^{Z} \frac{e^2}{|\vec{x} - \vec{x}_i|}
 $${#eq:scattering-atom-potential}
-where Z is the atomic weight, and $\vec{x}_i$ is the position of the $i^{\text{th}}$ electron.
+where Z is the atomic weight, $\vec{x}$ is a position with respect to the ionic core, and $\vec{x}_i$ is the position of the $i^{\text{th}}$ electron.
 The potential in @eq:scattering-atom-potential can be calculated from first principles, using relativistic Hartree-Fock calculations[@Fischer1977; @Kirkland2010] to get the real-space electron density (i.e. determining the possible set $\set{\vec{x}_i}$).
 This is beyond the scope of the present work, and the final result is used here.
 When discussing electron scattering, the scattering amplitude for a single atom is usually called the *atomic form factors for electron scattering*.
-To a reasonable degree of accuracy, the atomic form factor for electrons for light atoms are spherically symmetric[@Zheng2009].
+To a reasonable degree of accuracy, the atomic form factors for electrons for light atoms are spherically symmetric[@Zheng2009].
 They can be parametrized as:
 $$
     f_e(\vec{q}) = \sum_{i=1}^3 \frac{a_i}{|\vec{q}|^2 + b_i} + c_i e^{-d_i|\vec{q}|^2}
 $${#eq:scattering-affe}